-The CSRs of the lowest dimension are resolutions of ADE singularities\footnote{also known as simple surface singularities, Du Val singularities, Kleinian singularities or rational double points.} They are the minimal resolutions of quotient singularities
+CSRs of lowest dimension are resolutions of ADE singularities.\footnote{also known as simple surface singularities, ADE singularities, Kleinian singularities or rational double points.} They are the minimal resolutions of quotient singularities for finite subgroups $\Gamma\leq SL(2,\C)$:

-for any finite subgroup $\Gamma\leq SL(2,\C).$ Such groups $\Gamma$ (up to conjugation) are in bijection with ADE Dynkin graphs $Q_\Gamma$.
+Such groups $\Gamma$ (up to conjugation) are in bijection with ADE Dynkin graphs $Q_\Gamma$.
 This \textit{McKay graph} $Q_{\Gamma}$\footnote{more precisely, the quiver obtained by doubling the edges of $Q_\Gamma,$ and directing them in both ways.} encodes representation-theoretic properties of $\Gamma$.
 The core $\pi_{\Gamma}^{-1}(0)$ is a union of 2-spheres intersecting transversely according to $Q_\Gamma$.\footnote{The vertices of $Q_\Gamma$ correspond to the spheres; an edge in $Q_\Gamma$ corresponds to the intersection between the spheres.} Any $\C^*$-action on $X_\Gamma$ preserving the core will induce a $\C^*$-action on each sphere, so the intersection points of those spheres must lie in the fixed locus $\F$.
-The Dynkin graph $A_n$ corresponds to the cyclic group $\Z/(n+1)$; the graph $D_n$ corresponds to the binary dihedral group $BD_{4(n-2)}$; the graphs $E_6,E_7$ and $E_8$ correspond to the binary tetrahedral, octahedral and icosahedral groups.
+The Dynkin graph $A_n$ corresponds to the cyclic group $\Z/(n+1)$; the graph $D_n$ corresponds to the binary dihedral group $BD_{4(n-2)}$; the graphs $E_6, E_7$ and $E_8$ correspond to the binary tetrahedral, octahedral and icosahedral groups.
 Klein showed that the coordinate ring $\C[\C^2/\Gamma]=\C[\C^2]^{\Gamma}$ is generated by three polynomials, so these define a polynomial map $(z_1,z_2)\mapsto (f,g,h)\subset \C^3$ that embeds the variety $\C^2/\Gamma$ into $\C^3$ (cf.\,\cite[Sec.1.2]{Dol07}).
 Using $(X,Y,Z)$ as coordinates on $\C^3$, the embeddings for types A and D are: